What is Hernia?

 Infection and/or bleeding are possible after surgery.
 The risk of complications increases if the patient smokes, takes drugs, is a heavy drinker, is very young or very old, or has other medical conditions.

-Advantages of Laparoscopic Hernia Surgery
+Advantages of Laparoscopic Surgery for Hernia Treatment

 - It causes lesser pain and patients are able to return to work more quickly than they would after open repair surgery.